LukaAndrojna/housing/README.md

 ```bash
 python3 nepremicnine_scraper_threaded.py
 ```
-to get todays data from nepremicnine.net
+to get today's data from nepremicnine.net
 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.